domsen123/directus-extensions/README.md

 # Setup Vite Project
 ### FIRST STEP
 Setup your vite project like you normaly do.
-(Directly in your directus self-hosted project) But your ```src/main.ts``` file should look simelar like this:
+(Directly in your directus self-hosted project).\
+But your ```src/main.ts``` file should look similar like this:

 ```js
 import { handler } from 'directus-extension-ssr'